 Cappuccino

-A little tip that we tell you about in our things to know before visiting Rome, is to never order a cappuccino after lunch.
+A little tip we tell you about in our things to know before visiting Rome is never to order a cappuccino after lunch.

 Espresso